thiagoqua/RentalCarApp/README.md

 2. Build the Docker container: `docker build -t database:test .`
 3. Run the container: `docker run --name db -p 3307:3306 -d database:test`
 > To stop/turn off the container: `docker stop db`

-> To re-run/restart the container: `docker restart db`
+> To re-run/restart the container: `docker restart db` By default, the database have only one user who is the admin, width email `admin@example.com` and password `admin`.

 ## Running with Docker
 You can run in Docker: